zwang2244/bug-free-bassoon/proposal.md

 ## Problem Description

 We buy a certain amount of ingredients that are usually used to bake like flour, sugar, and milk.
-It is for a bakery sale at school and we must bake cookies, cake, and
+It is for a bakery sale at school and we must bake cookies, cake, and other items.
+We need a master list of resources and need to divide them up appropriately in order to make sure we have enough for all required items.
-Describe at a high level a program that could solve that problem.

 ## Questions to answer for Exercise #2